Olivertrain1221/Aston_martin/README.md

 * In this section, confirm the correct branch of the repo is selected in the drop-down box, and then click the Enable Automatic Deploys button
 * This will ensure whenever you change something in the repo and push the changes to GitHub, Heroku will rebuild the app.
 If you prefer to do this manually you can utilise the manual deployment options further down.
 For this project I utilised the Automatic Deployment to enable me to check changes I made to the app as I developed it.
 * Heroku will now build the app for you.
 Once it has completed the build process you will see a 'Your App Was Successfully Deployed' message and a link to the app to visit the live site.
+* There is then a link to run it in the heroku site which opens the game into a new seperate tab.

 ### Credits
 #### Code